 Student Group Category Breakdown

-FUNDING-BASED CATEGORIES
+FUNDING CATEGORIES

 There are four creatively named funding categories for student groups at Brown: Category 1, Category 2, Category 3, and Category 4.

 All new groups are designated as Category 1 for their first year in operation, receiving baseline funding as dictated by UFB.
 In their second semester of operation, Category 1 groups become eligible to apply for Category 2 status.
 If approved, they receive a representative during UFB meetings and the ability to apply for greater funding than the baseline amount.
-Category 3 and Category 4 groups are not under the purview of the UCS Student Activities Committee — see the UFB Policy Handbook for details about these categories.
+The classification of Category 3 and Category 4 groups is not under the purview of the UCS Student Activities Committee — see the UFB Policy Handbook for details about these categories.

 Also check out the pages on starting a new group or recategorizing your existing group.